vishvAsa/notes/sapiens/branches/iranian-farmer/iranian-farmer-invasion.md

 - Others point to Dravidian and a proto Elamo Dravidian model (which is rather untenable - George Starostin [here](http://starling.rinet.ru/Texts/elam.pdf)).
 - The Burushaski isolate is another candidate.

-### Problems with draviDian theory
-One strong argument in that direction has been Brahui a Dravidian language in lands with high Iranian farmer contribution.
-However, we argue that Dr was not the Harappan language because:

-- 1) There is a common substratum including for agricultural terms and plants that is shared by both Dravidian and Indo-Aryan languages.
-This implies there was once a third language in the picture and unique to the subcontinent.
-- 2) We don't find Dr as the earliest distinctly Indian substrate in IA but Dr loans appear later.
-The earliest available Dr text show evidence in contrast for a long contact with IA and IA literary and cultural conventions.
-- 3) If we look at the [recently constructed tree](../images/dravidian-language-tree.png) for Dr based on linguistic data Brahui is lodged quite deep in the tree with no indication of a root-ward position that would be expected if it were the relict of a Harappan Dr presence in the NW.
-- 4) Now with genetic data we can constraint ages.
-The clearly defined language families like IE, DR, AA are unlikely to be much older than 6000 YBP.
-That offers a kind of bound that suggests that Pr-DR was not very old -- at best around Mature Harappan suggesting that it might not have had deep history which also inconsistent with the loans from another language.

-Hence, together we surmise that the Iranian farmers brought a now lost language that was the primary Harappan.

 ## Physique
 - Gangetic Plains Mesolithic Hunter Gatherers of India were the tallest on Earth, much taller than their European counterparts.
 Damdama HG had a mean height of (179.1 cm /5′10.5″) for males & (173.0 cm / 5'8") for females.
 Mahadaha males had a mean height of (181.1 cm / 5'11.3")
 - Gangetic Plain Mesolithic females (5'7"-5'8") were taller in mean stature than Western-European males of the time.
 Not only were they very tall, but also quite muscular and likely involved in a lot of strenuous physical activity, indicated by hypertrophy in the forearms and legs.
 Specifically of the anconeus & supinator muscles (although no evidence of physical trauma)